 Thanksgiving weekend is a great time for seeing live local music in New Orleans.
 Over 100 music venues will be kickin’ all night, Wednesday through Sunday.
-Check out Offbeat’s music listings to find some bands that will make you get up and dance!
+Check our live music section to find some bands that will make you get up and dance!

 Celebration in the Oaks